Rubber wear on concrete: dry and in-water conditions

 0.3cm {\bf 7 Summary and conclusion}

-In this study, we investigated the wear behavior of Styrene-Butadiene Rubber (SBR) and Natural Rubber (NR) on concrete surfaces under both dry and water-lubricated conditions.
-Low sliding speeds ($\approx 1 \ {\rm mm/s}$) were employed to minimize frictional heating and hydrodynamic effects in the wet state.
-The experimental results were analyzed using a recently developed theory of rubber wear, providing insight into the underlying mechanisms.
+In this study, we have investigated the wear behavior of styrene-butadiene rubber (SBR) and natural rubber (NR) on concrete surfaces under both dry and in-water conditions.
+Low sliding speeds ($\approx 3 \ {\rm mm/s}$) were used to minimize frictional heating and suppress hydrodynamic effects in water.
+The experimental results obtained under dry conditions show good agreement with predictions from a recently developed theory of rubber wear, offering insight into the fundamental wear mechanisms.